sess

 Usage

-Use Run for protocol prototyping and validation.
-Use Exec for externally managed endpoints.
-Use the Expr API (RunExpr/ExecExpr) for stepping control or to minimize allocation overhead on hot paths.
+Use Run to prototype and validate protocols.
+Use Exec with externally managed endpoints.
+Use the Expr API (RunExpr/ExecExpr) when you need stepping control or want to minimize allocation overhead on hot paths.

 Send and Receive